superwerker/superwerker/README.md

 ### How do I receive updates?

 We plan to roll-out releases via GitHub releases.
 The update is then deployed via the current CloudFormation template.
+You can then perform the update according to the instructions below:

+1. Go to the AWS Console
+1. Navigate to the CloudFormation service
+1. Choose the superwerker stack
+1. Choose "Update"
+1. Choose "Replace current template"
+1. For "Amazon S3 URL", copy the link to the latest version of the template e.g. "https://superwerker-deployment.s3.amazonaws.com/0.12.3/templates/superwerker.template.yaml", the latest version number can be found here: [Github Releases](https://github.com/superwerker/superwerker/releases)
+1. Click "Next"
+1. Recommended: Enter an email address to "Mail address used for important notification regarding your AWS account".
+1. Change the parameter "QSS3KeyPrefix" to the current version number e.g. "0.12.3/"
+1. Click "Next"
+1. Click "Next" again
+1. Tick the boxes acknowledging that CloudFormation might create IAM resources such as Roles and Policies

+After completion of the stack update, navigate to the superwerker [living documentation](https://console.aws.amazon.com/cloudwatch/home#dashboards:name=superwerker) dashboard for more information.

 ### Can I use superwerker for existing AWS set-ups?